On simultaneous approximation of algebraic numbers: Proof of Theorems , and Corollary

-{\bf Acknowledgements.} When both the authors were visiting NISER, Bhubaneswar in December, 2019, this work was blossomed and hence we are thankful to their warm hospitality during that visit.
-Also, the first author is thankful to Professor P. Philippon for his constructive suggestions and encouragements in this work.
+{\bf Acknowledgements.} We are grateful to the referee for many constructive suggestions and pointing out many typos to make the article readable and clear.
+Also, we are thankful to NISER, Bhubaneswar where, in December, 2019, this work was blossomed.
+The first author is thankful to Professor P. Philippon for his useful discussion in the preliminary version of this article and encouragements in this work.
+The second author is thankful to SERB-METRICS project.